First Aid for Water Choking: What to do if Choking on Water

 Causes of Choking on Water

-Choking on water can happen when water enters the airway instead of the esophagus, which carries food and liquid to the stomach.
-This can occur due to:
+Choking on water happens when water enters the airway instead of the esophagus, which carries food and liquid to the stomach.
+This occurs due to:

 • Inhaling or aspirating water while swimming or bathing.